Who We Are

 Board of Directors

 MED Theatre is governed by a board of directors, who are its trustees.
-Currently the board is as follows: Julia Oliver (Chair), Olivia Young (Vice Chair), Mark Woolner (Treasurer), Fiona Avis, Claire Smith, Jess Wynne-Jones, Rae Hoole, Christine Holding, Allison Caverhill.
+Currently the board is as follows: Jess Wynn-Jones (Chair), Julia Oliver (Vice Chair), Olivia Young (Vice Chair), Mark Woolner (Treasurer), Fiona Avis, Rae Hoole, Allison Caverhill.